varneberg/varneberg.github.io/Cheat_Sheets/INF226/INF226_Cheat_Sheet.md

 - Android uses dm-crypt to encrypt its
 - Provides confidentiality, but not integrity
 - Provides encrypted storage of encryption keys through Android KeyStore
-  - Hardware based through trusted execution enviroment or
+  - Hardware based through trusted execution environment or
   - Software based

 #### Malware on Android